 Evaluator Group Opinion: Differentiating elements for Pure Storage FlashArray

 Pure Storage FlashArray was designed as an all-flash system using commodity servers and SSDs.
 As one of the early flash systems to market, Pure Storage has done well with systems that provide good performance with modest capacity, increased by software-implemented compression and deduplication.
 Pure Storage has also continued to develop the system with improved features and adding support for NVMe and PCIe attached devices, with a 4x performance improvement according to Pure Storage information.

 The system is a traditional dual controller design with active/passive for data transfer between devices and hosts.
 Pure Storage claims active/active because the HBAs on the standby controller remain active for selection but do not transfer data.
-It is unfortunate that the claim of active/active is made because it gives competitors the opportunity to point out how misleading Pure Storage is and detracts from the real story of how the valuable the products have been.
-Pure Storage has been very competitive with price (although not yet profitable as a public company) and has performance to meet most customer demands.
+It is unfortunate that the claim of active/active is made because it gives competitors the opportunity to point out how misleading Pure Storage is and detracts from the real story of how valuable the products have been.
+Pure Storage has been very competitive with price and has performance to meet most customer demands.